jesuscc1993/unofficial-ngx-anilist-client/README.md

 ## TODO

-- Add "export as JSON" feature to the user's list
 - Add language selection
 - Add query options popup for dashboard lists
   - Include, at least, limit, sort, status and format